This page is designed to answer the following questions:

 References to ‘fit and proper person are mentioned in both the regulations and fundamental standards, but what exactly is a ‘fit and proper person’?

 Regulation 19 describes a fit and proper person as somebody of good character with the qualifications, competence, skills, experience and health to perform their job function correctly.
-This applies to all staff at director-level staff.
+This applies to all director-level staff.

-Organisations must have systems in place to ensure the suitability of directors including a robust recruitment process, continual monitoring and procedures to follow if a director is no longer deemed to be a ‘fit and proper person’.
+Organisations must have systems in place to ensure the suitability of directors including a robust recruitment process, continual performance monitoring and procedures to follow if a director is no longer deemed to be a ‘fit and proper person’.

 The Equality Act 2010